 - However, for every point the pair rises above your open level, you will incur a loss

-Risk management is crucial for successful forex trading – and a key element of risk management is the use of orders.
+Forex risk management is crucial for efficient trading – and a key element of risk management is the use of orders.

-There are two main types of order: stop loss orders and take profit orders (sometimes called a limit).
+There are two main types of order: stop loss orders and take profit orders (sometimes called a limit order).
 Both act as instructions to automatically close a position when its price reaches a specific level predetermined by you.

 What is a stop loss order?

-A guaranteed stop loss however, for which a small premium is charged upon trigger, guarantees to close your trade at the stop loss level you have determined, regardless of any market gapping.
+A guaranteed stop loss, however, will close your trade at the stop loss level you have determined, regardless of any market gapping.
+They’re free to attach but there is a small premium is charged if triggered.

 What is a limit order?